 |Access to NHR tax scheme

 How can I apply for the D7 visa online in Portugal?

 You can’t apply for the D7 visa online in Portugal.
-You need to start your application at your nearest Portuguese embassy or consulate in your country of citizenship or legal residence.
+Instead, you need to start your application at your nearest Portuguese embassy or consulate, in either your country of citizenship or legal residence.

 How long does the D7 visa take?